-Year 11 begins with the study of the final Literature texts - 'The Sign of Four' or 'A Christmas Carol'.
+Year 11 begins with the consolidation of the poetry element of the Literature course.
 The remainder of the year is spent consolidating all the skills required for the two sets of internal 'mock' PPEs, revising all texts in preparation for the GCSE examinations.